 Large society lotteries are required to have a lottery operating license.

 For more information about gambling rules and setting up a charity raffle in the UK please check out this quick guide from the UK Gambling Commission.

 Charity raffles can be relatively easy fundraising campaigns to plan.
 Still, don’t try to go it alone.
 Start by getting a raffle committee together to handle the various planning tasks.
 Determine your fundraising goals and create a roadmap to get there.

-Source your Raffle Prizes
+Source Raffle Prizes

 Set Your Raffle Prices

-Setting your raffle ticket prices is an important part of the raffle planning process.
+Setting your raffle ticket prices is an integral part of the fundraiser planning process.
 After all, you don’t want to go too high so that you can’t sell enough and reach your fundraising goals.
 Our platform provides a lot of flexibility for structuring your raffle campaign to help you optimize donations.
 One of the primary methods you can use to do this is with entry levels, which allow you to encourage higher purchase amounts.
 But remember, for small society raffles, all tickets must cost the same.

 Read this article on strategies for raffle entry levels.

 To maximize your outreach, promote your charity raffle campaign as much as possible through as many mediums as possible.
 Your social media channels – Facebook, Twitter, and Instagram are great tools to achieve this.
 Also, be sure to email your constituents regularly.